galabarquerom/GraphCEP/README.md

 For this artifact we have two projects:

-- TwitterFlickr: the scala project with the source code.
+- TwitterFlickrStatic: scala project with the source code.
-- TwitterFlickrStatic: java project to export a jar file of the project.
+- TwitterFlickr: java project to export a jar file of the project.

 ## Getting Started